Schönbrunn Zoo: Pet Park

+The Pet Park nearby keeps small domestic animals such as rabbits and guinea pigs that visitors are allowed to interact with.

 Big Cat House

-The Big Cat House leads to the indoor enclosures where Amur leopards and Siberian tigers live.
-Each species is able to enjoy a large landscaped outdoor area adjacent to the building that features raised platforms, ponds and shrubs for concealment.
-The cheetah enclosure is often cited as an example of Helmut Pechlaner’s ingenuity.
-He had the asphalted visitor area converted into an outdoor landscape in 1994 that allowed visitors to observe the animals from the old cages.
+The Big Cat House houses indoor enclosures for Amur leopards and Siberian tigers.
+Each species enjoys a large landscaped outdoor area adjacent to the building, including raised platforms, ponds, and shrubs for concealment.

 Birdhouse

-Two open-air halls each present different landscapes and their native wildlife: the African savannah and the South American tropics with dozens of birds in a lush jungle of plants.
+The Birdhouse features two halls presenting different landscapes and their native wildlife: the African savannah and the South American tropics with dozens of birds in a lush jungle habitat.
 The central hall is home to the zoo's Linnaeus's two-toed sloths.

 Rat House

-The Rat House is home to fancy rats, Gambian pouched rats and Northern Luzon giant cloud rats.
-Special lighting technology has been installed to adapt the rhythms of the day and night so that visitors may observe the nocturnal rodents climbing, bathing and burrowing.
+The Rat House is home to fancy rats and Gambian pouched rats.
+Special lighting technology has been installed to adapt the rhythms of the day and night so that visitors can observe the nocturnal rodents climbing, bathing and burrowing.

 Monkey House

-The historic building, which dates back to 1841, underwent a general renovation in 2012 after two previous conversions (1906, 1930) and is home to king colobus, meerkats, red ruffed lemurs, pygmy marmosets, common squirrel monkeys, emperor tamarins, and Goeldi's marmosets.
+The historic Monkey House building, which dates back to 1841, is home to king colobus monkeys, meerkats, red ruffed lemurs, pygmy marmosets, common squirrel monkeys, emperor tamarins, and Goeldi's marmosets.

 Rhino Park

-Two Indian rhinos live on 6,000 square metres along with such other Asian species as nilgais, indochinese sika deer and blackbucks.
+Two Indian rhinos reside in Rhino Park, which spans 6,000 square metres, alongside other Asian native species such as nilgais, Indochinese sika deer and blackbucks.

-Giraffe Park
+Giraffe House

 The historic Giraffe House was restored in 2017.
-A winter garden was added in accordance with conservation requirements to the rear of the building for the purposes of providing more space for the giraffes during the winter months.
-The photovoltaic system that has been incorporated into the glass roof produces all the electricity that the enclosure requires.
-A layer of gravel in the basement converts the heat that accumulates during the day into night-time heating.
-The zoo was awarded the City of Vienna’s environmental prize for the utilisation of these technologies.
+A winter garden was added at the rear of the building to provide additional space for the giraffes during the winter months.
+The photovoltaic system incorporated into the glass roof produces all the electricity needed for the enclosure.
+A layer of gravel in the basement stores heat accumulated during the day for night-time heating.
+The zoo received the City of Vienna's environmental prize for its use of these technologies.

 East Africa House

-The East Africa House is home to smaller species of animals from the same habitat that is occupied by the giraffes like common dwarf mongooses and Von der Decken's hornbills, which forage together in the wild, and southern ground hornbills, which live in the same outdoor enclosure as the giraffes.
+The East Africa House is home to smaller species from the same habitat as giraffes, such as common dwarf mongooses, Von der Decken's hornbills, which forage together in the wild, and southern ground hornbills, which share the same outdoor enclosure as the giraffes.